Logiqx/gps-guides/guidance/garmin/usage/README.md

 Additional tips:

 - Ignore "max speed" which is prone to measurement errors / noise.
-Instead, use max 2 secs as a measure of your top speed, but take it with a pinch of salt.
+Instead, use max 2 secs to gauge your top speed, but take it with a pinch of salt.
-  - You can also use the max 10s / 100m / 250m as a sanity check.
+  - You can use the max 10s / 100m / 250m as a simple sanity check.
-- Learn to save your location by holding the light button to open the controls menu, just in case you lose something in the sea.
+- Learn to save your location by pressing the light button to open the controls menu, just in case you lose something in the sea.
   - You can then return to approximately the same spot with a mask + snorkel, or a diver!